Havner/trainsim-helper/main/readme.txt

   - 56xx (VictoryWorks)
   - GWR Steam Motor (VictoryWorks)
   - J94 Memories of Maerdy (MeshTools)

-  I hope to have FEF-3 in the next version.
+  - FEF-3 (Smokebox)

+  More to be added after the Steam Christmas sale ;-)

   Final note: if the steamer is not on this list it doesn't mean it won't work.
 It will.
 You just probably won't see all the essential